Deep-Learning-Reproduction-150/organ-segmentation/README.md

 OrganNet2.5D, consists of only two instead of the clas- sic four downsampling operations, and hybrid dilated convolutions are introduced to maintain the respective field.
 Experiments on the MIC- CAI 2015 challenge dataset demonstrate that OrganNet2.5D achieves promising performance compared to state-of-the-art methods.

+## (Labeled) Data for Training

+Data can be downloaded here `https://www.imagenglab.com/newsite/pddca/`.
+Place the data in a directory called `./data`, which is excluded from the GIT Repository due to size limitations.